Eurocopter UH-72 Lakota

-The Eurocopter (now Airbus Helicopters) UH-72 Lakota is a twin-engine helicopter with a single, four-bladed main rotor.
-The UH-72 is a militarized version of the Eurocopter EC145, built by American Eurocopter (now Airbus Helicopters, Inc.), a division of Airbus Group, Inc.
+The Airbus Helicopters (formerly Eurocopter) UH-72 Lakota is a twin-engine helicopter with a single, four-bladed main rotor.
+It is a militarized version of the Eurocopter EC145, Airbus Helicopters, Inc., a division of the Airbus Group.
+Since their introduction in 2006, several hundred of various types have entered service by the 2020s.

-Initially marketed as the UH-145, the helicopter was selected as winner of the United States Army's Light Utility Helicopter (LUH) program on 30 June 2006.
+Initially marketed as the UH-145, the helicopter was selected as the winner of the United States Army's Light Utility Helicopter (LUH) program on 30 June 2006.
 In October 2006, American Eurocopter was awarded a production contract for 345 aircraft to replace the aging Bell UH-1H/V Iroquois and Bell OH-58A/C Kiowa helicopters in the US Army and Army National Guard fleets.
-The UH-72 performs logistics and support missions within the US for homeland security, disaster response missions, and medical evacuations.
+The UH-72 performs non-combat logistics and support missions within the US for homeland security, disaster response missions, and medical evacuations.
+This allows the more expensive Sikorsky UH-60 Black Hawks and other types to be freed up for frontline service.
+The UH-72A is also used for helicopter pilot training.

+In the 2020s the upgraded UH-72B version with various upgrades and a distinct ducted tail rotor began to enter service.
+The helicopter is noted for its lower procurement and operating costs, and deliveries are noted as being on-budget and on-time to the U.S. Army.
+The B model with 5-rotors (compared to 4) and other improvements was introduced in the 2020s and is the latest model entering service in 2021.
+Tests of an unmanned version were conducted.
+An armed scout version was entered in the U.S. Army's Armed Aerial Scout competition, though that program was cancelled in 2014 due to budget cuts.
+By 2022, over 460 aircraft had been produced including the A and B models.

 Development

 Background

 The U.S. Army's LHX program began in the early 1980s, proposing two helicopter designs with a high percentage of commonality of dynamic components.
 One was a light utility version ("LHX-U") for assault and tactical movement of troops and supplies, the other was a light scout/attack version ("LHX-SCAT") to complement the growing development of the AH-64 Apache.
 As the program was developed, the light utility version was dropped and focus was placed on the light attack reconnaissance version, which eventually became the RAH-66 Comanche.

 In 2004, the U.S. Department of Defense and the US Army made the decision to terminate the RAH-66 program.
 As part of the termination, the Army retained the future years' funding intended for the Comanche.
 To replace the capability of the cancelled Comanche, the US Army planned several programs, including three new aircraft.
 The Army Staff decided that these three aircraft, the Armed Reconnaissance Helicopter (ARH), the Light Utility Helicopter (LUH), and the Future Cargo Aircraft (FCA) (later renamed Joint Cargo Aircraft, or JCA), were to be existing, in-production commercial aircraft modified for Army service.